durability-labs/archivist-docs/learn/build.md

 ## Prerequisites

-To build nim-codex, developer tools need to be installed and accessible in the OS.
+To build archivist-node, developer tools need to be installed and accessible in the OS.

-Instructions below correspond roughly to environmental setups in nim-codex's [CI workflow](https://github.com/codex-storage/nim-codex/blob/master/.github/workflows/ci.yml) and are known to work.
+Instructions below correspond roughly to environmental setups in archivist-node's [CI workflow](https://github.com/durability-labs/archivist-node/blob/main/.github/workflows/ci.yml) and are known to work.

 Other approaches may be viable.
 On macOS, some users may prefer [MacPorts](https://www.macports.org/) to [Homebrew](https://brew.sh/).
 On Windows, rather than use MSYS2, some users may prefer to install developer tools with [winget](https://docs.microsoft.com/en-us/windows/package-manager/winget/), [Scoop](https://scoop.sh/), or [Chocolatey](https://chocolatey.org/), or download installers for e.g. Make and CMake while otherwise relying on official Windows developer tools.
 Community contributions to these docs and our build system are welcome!

 ### Rust

-The current implementation of Codex's zero-knowledge proving circuit requires the installation of rust v1.79.0 or greater.
+The current implementation of Archivist's zero-knowledge proving circuit requires the installation of rust v1.79.0 or greater.
 Be sure to install it for your OS and add it to your terminal's path such that the command `cargo --version` gives a compatible version.

 ### Linux